DrZhivago1/DocPawnOverhaul/README.md

 | Extreme | - | 0.5 |

 ### Organ Bleedrate
+- Organs will now bleed severely when they are damaged.
 - This is a percentage, so 2=200% bleedrate.

 | **Organ | Vanilla Bleedrate | DPO Bleedrate** |